kubernetes/community/contributors/devel/flexvolume.md

 	"device": "<Path to the device attached.
 This field is valid only for attach & waitforattach call-outs>" "volumeName": "<Cluster wide unique name of the volume.
 Valid only for getvolumename call-out>" "attached": <True/False (Return true if volume is attached on the node.
 Valid only for isattached call-out)>
+    "capabilities": <Only included as part of the Init response>
+    {
+        "attach": <True/False (Return true if the driver implements attach and detach)>
+    }
 }
 ```